 We all can get a little hangry but kids are less likely to be able to deal with a mood swing when feeling hungry or thirsty.
 And it seems like the hangries hit children quite all of a sudden.
-If you have squirt bottles of water and healthy dried fruit or snacks that you can just keep in the car for such hangry emergencies, you will assuage the backseat battle, especially if you can dole out the food at or before the first signs of a mood swing.
+If you have squirt bottles of water and healthy dried fruit or snacks that you can just keep in the car for such hangry emergencies, you may assuage the backseat battle, especially if you can dole out the food at or before the first signs of a mood swing.
 Just be careful of foods that could be choking hazards for younger children.

 Have you ever noticed boredom fosters the crazies in children?
 As car seat technicians, we teach that you shouldn’t have any thing in your car that is hard and could cause injury while being thrown around a car during a crash.
 Small or soft-covered books, silly putty, travel games and Highlights magazines are all good activities to have on hand to keep the little people in the back seat occupied.

 Sometimes it’s all you can do to keep your sanity.
 Let them play games or watch videos on a handheld or in-car screen.
-Bonus points if they have and use headphones (aahhhhh, quiet, no bickering, no Frozen songs) Extra bonus points if they have separate handhelds (ie. they don’t have to share, just thinking about it I’m hearing, squabbling about who is holding it and who is hogging it).
+Bonus points if they have and use headphones (aahhhhh, quiet, no bickering, no Frozen songs) Extra bonus points if they have separate handhelds ie. they don’t have to share.
+Just thinking about it I’m hearing, squabbling about who is holding it and who is hogging it and what they watch.

 Whether this is a known light at the end of a tunnel incentive or a surprise is up to you.
 If they have been good and respectful to each other, positively reinforce it with a stop for ice cream or other special treat.
 Perhaps this will increase your chances for good behavior in future situations.

 You remember it right?
-Dad, she’s touching me!
+“Dad, she’s touching me!”
 The car is a small space.
 And the back seat (unless they are captains chairs) has no borders for each occupant.
 Our kids say they would like a wall between them and their little brother so he wouldn’t kick them (when he was rear facing) or hit them (now that he’s forward facing).
 Until car manufacturers create cars with some sort of “wall” that could go up between the kids in the back seat, explaining to everyone what space they have and what space is others’ that they need to respect is all we can really do.
 If they need help with a visual, perhaps use painters tape to draw a line, explain that possessions and body parts are to remain on each child’s side of the line.